NumesSanguis/Basic-Unity3D-Python-server/README.md

+# NEWER APPROACH
+This project served as a way to connect Python with Unity 3D.
+However, in my current project (https://github.com/NumesSanguis/FACSvatar) I switched to ZeroMQ for this, which is more stable and more robust than the code found here.
+So I would recommend looking at that code.

 # Basic-Unity3D-Python-server
 A Python 3.6 client with `asyncio` for asynchronous execution, that can send to and receive JSON messages from a Unity3D server (Unity 2017.2.0f3).